Nothing (Meshuggah album)

 Nothing is the fourth studio album by Swedish extreme metal band Meshuggah, originally released on 6 August 2002 by Nuclear Blast.
 The album entered the Billboard 200 chart at number 165, slightly higher than the band's following effort, Catch Thirtythree.

 A last-minute decision to join 2002's Ozzfest tour forced the band to mix the album in two days and to master it in one.
 As a result, the album had its guitars and drums re-recorded for a remastered re-release in 2006.

+In 2013, the staff of Loudwire included the main riff in the song "Rational Gaze" in their list of "the 10 Best Metal Riffs of the 2000s".

 Musical style

 The songs on this album consist of slower tempos and a heavy focus on groove instead of the thrash metal style of previous albums.
 Jazz fusion elements such as the interludes found in some songs on the band's Destroy Erase Improve album are still present in this release.

 This is also the first album on which guitarists Fredrik Thordendal and Mårten Hagström experimented with 8-string guitars by re-recording the guitar tracks, replacing the original performances made using detuned 7-string guitars, due in part to their custom Nevborn guitars not being ready.